 What is the Omer Period and why do we observe it?

 An omer was a measure of barley which was brought to the Temple as an offering on the second day of Pesach (Passover).
-This marked the beginning of the harvest season.
+This marked the beginning of the harvest season for barley.
 It is written in the Bible: